peter1357908/cosc-60-final-project/README.md

 We reccomend reading in this order:

-Start with [Structure.md](https://gitlab.cs.dartmouth.edu/hyperistic/cosc-60-final-project/blob/master/Structure.md) to get a good idea of the structure of our network and the responsibilities of supernodes and child nodes.
+Start with [Structure.md](./doc/Structure.md) to get a good idea of the structure of our network and the responsibilities of supernodes and childnodes.

-Afterwards, read [Protocol.md](https://gitlab.cs.dartmouth.edu/hyperistic/cosc-60-final-project/blob/master/Protocol.md) to understand what kind of messages our network uses to communicate.
+Afterwards, read [Protocol.md](./doc/Protocol.md) to understand what kind of messages our network uses to communicate.
-This document also gets into some specifics, offering proposed byte values for the corresponding, more general fields.

-Apologies for any typos.
+[Protocol.md](./doc/Protocol.md) also contains specific information on how to implement a peer client for this P2P Network.